tinko26/ao/docs/api/src/ao_sys/ao_num64.h.md

 );
 ```

-This type represents a function to check whether a specific number value is a match.
+Represents a function to check whether a specific number value is a match.
 The function takes both the old and the new value of a number as well as an additional parameter.

 # Structs